Teebusch/publications/README.md

 #### Wie, O. B., von Koss Torkildsen, J., Schauber, S., Busch, T., & Litovsky, R. (2020).
 Long-term language development in children with early simultaneous bilateral cochlear implants.
 Ear and Hearing, 41 (5):1294-1305. https://doi.org/10.1097/AUD.0000000000000851 🔓

-This is a longitudinal study of the early language development (until 6 years of age) of children who received early bilateral CIs and have no additional deficits.
+A longitudinal study of the early language development (until 6 years of age) of children who received early bilateral CIs and have no additional deficits.
 Despite the good starting conditions for language development that these children have, they did appear to fall behind their typical hearing peers towards the end of the age range.
 A follow-up study is currently in the making.
 I have contributed to the interpretation of the data and the writing of the manuscript.

 <details>
   <summary>:de:</summary> In dieser Längsschnittstudie untersuchten wir die frühe Sprachentwicklung (bis 6 Jahre) von Kindern mit früh implantierten CIs und ohne zusätzliche Einschränkungen.
 Trotz guter Startbedingungen fielen die Kinder gegen Ende des Untersuchungszeitraums hinter normalhörende Kinder zurück.
 Eine Folgestudie ist in Arbeit.
 Ich habe zur Auswertung und Interpretation der Daten beigetragen, sowie zum Schreiben des Manuskripts.